whahuzhihao/agar.io-php/README.md

 	```

 ## Run
+1. Configure your domain in `client/js/global.js` with default value localhost.
-Run with `npm start`, and visit http://localhost:3000 in your browser.
+2. Run with `npm start`, and visit http://localhost:3000 in your browser.